 WCU Fine Art Museum Exhibition: August 18 - December 4, 2020

-Cultivating Collections: Ceramics
+Cultivating Collections: Paintings

 Cultivating Collections is a multi-year series of exhibitions that highlights specific areas of the WCU Fine Art Museum’s Collection, which includes over 1,800 works of art in a wide range of media by artists of the Americas.

 As the Museum’s holdings increase, either through donations or purchases, it is essential for the Museum to evaluate strengths, identify key acquisition areas, and also pinpoint where significant change is needed.